-With more than 80 parks and recreation facilities from Tequesta to Boca Raton and west to Lake Okeechobee, parents and young children can partake in a variety of activities.
+With more than 80 parks and recreation facilities from Tequesta to Boca Raton and west to Lake Okeechobee, parents and young children can partake in a wide range of activities.
 Plus, our parks and facilities are inspected to provide safe experiences.
-Here’s a list of our favorites.
+Here’s a list of our favorites:

 The waterpark is perfect for those hot summer days, running on a playground, sliding down waterslides or floating along a lazy river.
 At Daggerwing, children can play and learn through interactive exhibits, or venture outside to a boardwalk and tower where families can watch and learn about wildlife.
 While the waterpark has an admission fee, Daggerwing is free, except for program fees.

 Bibi Baksh is public relations specialist for Palm Beach County Parks and Recreation Department.